xapian/xapian/xapian-core/docs/serialisation.rst

 Introduction
 ============

-In order to pass Queries and Documents to or from remote databases, Xapian includes support for serialising these objects to strings, and then converting these strings back into objects.
-This support may be accessed directly, and used for storing persistent representations of Queries and Documents.
+In order to pass Query and Document objects to or from remote databases, Xapian includes support for serialising these objects to strings, and then converting these strings back into objects.
+This support may be accessed directly, and used for storing persistent representations of Query and Document objects.

 Be aware that the serialised representation may occasionally change between releases.
 This will be clearly noted in the release notes.